prajeeshag/sphinx-termynal/README.md

 ![Animation1](./animation1.gif)

-Fore more examples check the [Documentation](https://prajeesh-ag.com/sphinx-termynal/)
+For more examples check the [Documentation](https://prajeesh-ag.com/sphinx-termynal/)

 ## Credits